-Funding for education in Mekelle comes from various sources: government budget, student and family contributions, internal income (if the school produces its own income), community contribution (either in cash, labor or in kind) and other channels, which may include individual, NGO, corporate or international institutions.
+Funding for education in Mekelle comes from various sources: government budget, student and family contributions, internal income (if the school produces its own income), community contributions (either in cash, labor or in kind) and other channels, which may include individual, NGO, corporate or international institutions.

 Ethiopia officially abolished school fees in 1994 and incorporated the abolition policy into its Poverty Reduction Strategy Program (PRSP) in 2002.
-However, local education officials indicate that despite the formal abolition of school fees, families bear other indirect costs (uniforms, activity fees, transportation, school meals), as well as fees for the improvement of physical facilities, and these costs are a deterrent to school participation.
+However, local education officials indicate that despite the formal abolition of school fees, families still bear other indirect costs (uniforms, activity fees, transportation, school meals), as well as fees for the improvement of physical facilities, and that these costs are a deterrent to school participation.

-Additionally, when a child attends school instead of working, there is an opportunity cost of child labor, and this challenges enrollment, especially at the secondary level.
+Additionally, when a child attends school instead of working, there is the opportunity cost of that child's labor.
+This, too, challenges enrollment, especially at the secondary level.
 The international NGO Save the Children (2004) has also pointed out that while community financing may be unavoidable given budget constraints, relying on community contributions for school construction and facilities often compromises educational equity, as communities with greater social capital and resources are better positioned to make investments that can significantly improve the quality of their educational offerings.